isomerpages/enterprisesg-wmo/_businesses/00-overview.md

 - Sent for annual verification to prevent short weights or measures;
 - Affixed with the Weights andMeasures verification seal at all times;
 - Affixed with a valid ACCURACY Label that is visible to consumers at all times; and
-- Showing a visual reading to consumerse.g. with the use of electronic dual-faced indicator type of instruments.
+- Showing a visual reading to consumers e.g. with the use of electronic dual-faced indicator type of instruments.